pypyr/pypyr/docs/adr/0006-pipeline-as-code-api.md

 if there are problems with the pipeline, rather than have to wait until pypyr reaches a step at runtime to know that it passes validation.

+### in parameter validation
-NB: this does NOT validate the step `in` input, this remains just-in-time.
+The does NOT validate the step `in` input, this remains just-in-time.
 This does seem like an oversight, but here are the reasons:
 1. Step `in` is dynamic.
 This is one of the strengths of pypyr.
 The step's `in` args could be derived dynamically from other preceding steps in the pipeline -